Quantum-enhanced metrology with large Fock states

+Alternatively, one may also achieve quantum-enhanced precision measurements in a hardware-efficient fashion without resorting to multipartite entanglement~\cite{Braun2018}.
+One archetypal example employs a single bosonic mode~\cite{Duivenvoorden2017} as the probe system.
+Previous works have successfully demonstrated the advantages of quantum sensing by preparing the bosonic system into highly nontrivial states, including Schr\"odinger cat states~\cite{vlastakis2013}, squeezing states~\cite{backes2021}, maximum variance states~\cite{wang2019,mccormick2019}, as well as energy eigenstates or Fock states involving phonons~\cite{chu2018,wolf2019,Podhora2022} and microwave photons~\cite{hofheinz2008,eickbusch2022}.
+Nonetheless, the demonstrated metrological advantages have been confined to relatively small scales, with $N$ typically on the order of 10, thereby not fully realizing the potential scaling advantages intrinsic to quantum metrology using a single bosonic mode.

-In this Article, we demonstrated a hardware-efficient approach for Heisenberg-limited quantum metrology based on large photon-number Fock states in a superconducting microwave cavity.
-By leveraging the photon-number-dependent response of an ancilla qubit coupled to the cavity, we developed a programmable parameterized state preparation method that allows for efficient generation of large photon-number Fock states $\ket{N}$ with a circuit depth scaling of only $\log_2 N$ from an initial coherent state.
-We successfully generated Fock states with $N$ up to 100, which is by far the largest Fock state ever realized with electromagnetic waves to our knowledge.
-Then, by using simple state displacements and qubit-assisted parity detection with these Fock states, our experiments demonstrate a precision scaling close to the HL for both displacement and phase sensing and achieve a maximum metrological gain of $14.8\,\mathrm{dB}$ and $12.3\,\mathrm{dB}$ in each case.
-Our approach can be further extended to thousands of photons and promises even higher metrological gain in practical applications in the near future.
+In this work, we demonstrate quantum-enhanced metrology using Fock states with up to 100 photons in a superconducting microwave cavity, almost an order of magnitude improvement compared to previous works~\cite{chu2018,wolf2019,Podhora2022,hofheinz2008,eickbusch2022}.
+To generate large Fock states, we develop a programmable photon number filter by leveraging the photon-number-dependent response of an ancilla qubit coupled to the cavity.
+Such a parameterized state preparation method allows us to obtain arbitrary Fock states in logarithm steps.
+Based on these Fock states, we further demonstrate a close-to-Heisenberg scaling for both displacement and phase sensing and achieve a maximum metrological gain of $14.8\pm 0.2\,\mathrm{dB}$ and $12.3\pm 0.5\,\mathrm{dB}$ in each case, illustrating the metrological power of large Fock states in a single bosonic mode.